realArcherL/Pokemon-Catching-Animation-in-c/README.md

 <h2> Expected Outcome</h2><br>
 A nearest possible and realistic animation of the Pokémon being captured by the Poke ball.
-Thus, implementing the graphics libraries covering the basic and conceptual grounds of Computer Graphics and Multimedia (CGM).<br>
+Thus, implementing the graphics libraries covering the basic and conceptual grounds of Computer Graphics and Multimedia (CGM).<br> <br>

 <img src="Screenshots/3.PNG" width="500" >